 Even though higher-education is seeing more adult learners and nontraditional students enroll than ever, Peirce College has primarily served these types of students since its founding in 1865.
 Today, we still make sure that every one of them gets the attention and assistance they need to achieve their goal of earning a degree.

-If you want to see how we can help you succeed, just like we’ve been helping other adult learners do for over 150 years, call to speak to one of our Admissions Counselors today at 1.888.467.3472, ext.
+If you want to see how we can help you succeed, just like we’ve been helping other adult learners do for over 150 years, call to speak to one of our Enrollment Specialist today at 1.888.467.3472, ext.
 9000.

 3 Miller, K., Gault, B., & Thorman, A. (2011).
 Improving Child Care Access to Promote Postsecondary Success Among Low-Income Parents.
 Institute for Women’s Policy Research